Wywiwic/WyJS_Base/README.md

     - drawCenteredDiagonals()
     - drawMessageTopLeft
     - drawMessageBottomRight
-  - Console can be manage by using the booleans
+  - Logs in console can be manage by switching the booleans
     - debug -> basic debug
     - debugXY -> print the coordinates on events